AleksCipri/AstroBenchmarking/README.md

 These [data](https://github.com/microlensing-data-challenge/data-challenge-1) are associated with the Microlensing Data challenge (about which more information can be found [here]( https://microlensing-source.org/data-challenge/)) and consist of light curves simulated as those expected from the WFIRST survey.

+## Quijote Simulations
+“The [Quijote simulations](https://github.com/franciscovillaescusa/Quijote-simulations) are a set of 43100 full N-body simulations.
+They are designed for two main tasks: (1) Quantify the information content on cosmological observables; (2) Provide enough statistics to train machine learning algorithms.
+But they can be used for a large variety of problems.”

 # REAL DATASETS

 ## AstroML